NgocLinh146/smart-finance-assistant_Assessment-2/Diary.md

 - `AI-CONVERSATIONS/week 10_24.png`

 **Context:**
-I used AI to complete the financial recommendations section from the starter notebook.
-I asked AI to create a function that used the analysis dictionary from `analyze_spending_patterns()` and turned the results into a clear, business-friendly report for the user.
+I used AI to complete the financial recommendations section for my Budget Buddy project.
+I asked AI to create a function that used the spending analysis results and turned them into a clear, business-friendly report for the user.

 ---